3 Ways Real-Time Reporting Benefits Agencies

 For agencies

-- Increase transparency and trust – by giving your client access to view their performance data at any time you create a shared, collaborative experience rather than something that is delivered to them on agreed deadlines.
+• Increase transparency and trust – by giving your client access to view their performance data at any time you create a shared, collaborative experience rather than something that is delivered to them on agreed deadlines.

-For clients
+For clients or end-users

 Conclusion

-While real-time reporting is amazing in its own way, static reports that hold historical data are by no means obsolete.
+While real-time reporting is impressive in its own way, static reports that hold historical data are by no means obsolete.
 In fact, many professionals suggest basing your long-term strategy on historical data rather than real-time information.

 Our recommendation – use both to get the most thorough and actionable evaluation of your performance.
-Whatagraph helps you do just that :)
+Whatagraph helps you do just that.

 Published on Jun 27 2019